cldellow/datasette-parquet/README.md

 > **Warning**
 >
 > You know that old canard, that if it walks like a duck and quacks like a duck, it's probably a duck?
 This plugin tries to teach DuckDB to walk like SQLite and talk like SQLite.
-That turns out to be ducking hard!
+It's difficult, and frankly, I just winged this part.
 If you come across broken features, let me know and I'll try to fix them up.

 - No timeouts: A core feature of Datasette is that it's safe to let the unwashed masses run arbitrary queries.
 This is because the data is immutable, and there are timeouts to prevent runaway CPU usage.
 DuckDB does not currently support timeouts.
 Think carefully about letting anonymous users use a Datasette instance with this plugin.
 - Joining with existing data: This plugin uses DuckDB, not SQLite.
 This means that you cannot join against your existing SQLite tables.